Snowflake-Labs/sfquickstarts/site/sfguides/src/customer_insights_analyzer_using_vertex_ai_and_snowflake/customer_insights_analyzer_using_vertex_ai_and_snowflake.md

 ```

-The Streamlit app that you created uses the UDF that was created in the previous step to calculate the sentiment.
-The app does several other things to aggregate and visualize the reviews.
+The Streamlit app provides a visual representation of the data stored in the REVIEWS table in Snowflake and enables a user to filter on the review rating.
+From here the user can select multiple reviews they would like to process via Vertex AI to obtain the sentiment, explanation, product name, and summary of the review.

 ![](assets/streamlitapp.png)